How to Monitor Computer Performance with MSP360 RMM

 Using alerts, you will always be aware of how your computers are performing and will notice any recurring issues.

-Moreover, all alerts are saved on the RMM Alerts History page, Reporting tab.
+Moreover, all alerts are saved on the RMM Alerts History page, RMM tab.

 How to Set Up Email Notifications